tchestnut85/code-zone/README.md

     - `npm install`
   - To start the server, run the following in your command line:
     - `npm start`
-  - Navigate to your `localhost:3001` in your browser to open the app locally.
+  - Navigate to `localhost:3001` in your browser to open the app locally.

   ## Tech Used
   - Handlebars.js